angelali4096/hri/README.md

 - `timeOptPlanner.py`: Implementation of Dijkstra's algorithm; creates a map that determines the shortest distance to the goal from each `(x, y, mode)`

 ### Study Interface Implementation
-- `basicAnimation.py`:
+- `basicAnimation.py`and`basicAnimationClass.py`: Code for visualizing the maps and mapping key presses to movement/mode-switching
-- `basicAnimationClass.py`:
+- `maps.py`: Contains the pratice map used in the study and the implementation of the assistance types
-- `maps.py`: Contains the pratice map, the diagonal map used in the study and the implementation of the assistance types
+- `mazeMapFullyVisible.py`: Contains the full-visible maze map and the the implementation of the assistance types
-- `mazeMap.py`: Contains the maze map and the the implementation of the assistance types
+- `mazeMapPartiallyVisible.py`: Contains the partially-visible maze map and the the implementation of the assistance types

 ### Running the User Study
 To run the user study execute: